DevLUp-Inc/Website-Content/events.md

 > March 31 - April 2nd

 Joint Jam is an annual collaboration between Florida's collegiate game developers from various communities in and out of DevLUp in hosting a 48-hour game jam!
-Join us this year at UCF, more details soon...
+Join us this year at UCF, more details soon!

 ## Past major events